galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 Here using different model you can see the evolution of the predicted presence of `Chrysemys Picta` in Canada in 2050.

-For exemple we can use the model [HadGEM2-ES](https://portal.enes.org/models/earthsystem-models/metoffice-hadley-centre/hadgem2-es) (Earth System), a model based on earth circulation, and try it with differents RCP scenarios.
-RCP are scernarios about the amout of greenhouse gases emitted in the near futur, this allows us to have differents predicted presence models.
+For exemple we can use the model [CCSM4](http://www.cesm.ucar.edu/models/ccsm4.0/), a US model based on earth circulation.
+We can try it with differents RCP scenarios, wich are scernarios about the amout of greenhouse gases emitted in the near futur.
+This allows us to have differents predicted presence models.
 Flag: insert two photos of 4,5 & 8,5

-You can see here a brief list of some of the [Global Circulation Model](http://www.ipcc-data.org/sim/gcm_monthly/SRES_AR4/index.html)
+You can see here the list of the different [Global Circulation Model](https://fr.wikipedia.org/wiki/Mod%C3%A8le_de_circulation_g%C3%A9n%C3%A9rale)

 # Conclusion